vkostopoulos/CustomersProject/README.md

 # CustomersProject

+1. Change connection string to CrmDbContext on DAL project
-Run update-database to DAL project
+2. Run update-database to DAL project